-The AD9520 includes an on-chip VCO covering the frequency range shown in Table 2.
+The AD9522 includes an on-chip VCO covering the frequency range shown in Table 2.
 Achieving low VCO phase noise was a priority in the design of the VCO.

-To tune over the wide range of frequencies covered by this VCO, ranges are used.
-This is largely transparent to the user but is the reason that the VCO must be calibrated when the PLL loop is first set up.
-The calibration procedure ensures that the VCO is operating within the correct band range for the desired VCO frequency.
+To tune over the wide range of frequencies covered by this VCO, tuning ranges are used.
+The calibration procedure selects the correct range for the desired VCO frequency.
 See the VCO Calibration section for additional information.

 The on-chip VCO is powered by an on-chip, low dropout (LDO), linear voltage regulator.
 The LDO provides some isolation of the VCO from variations in the power supply voltage level.
 The BYPASS pin should be connected to ground by a 220 nF capacitor to ensure stability.
-This LDO employs the same technology used in the anyCAP line of regulators from Analog Devices, Inc., making it insensitive to the type of capacitor used.
+This LDO employs the same technology used in the anyCAP\ line of regulators from Analog Devices, Inc., making it insensitive to the type of capacitor used.
 Driving an external load from the BYPASS pin is not supported.